tryton-vanmeer/tower-of-babel/README.md

 # dnf install meson
 ```

-# Examples

-`<example>/README.md` details design of the example and what it should do when ran.

 # Running

-`HelloWorld/<language>/README.md` contains language-specific dependencies and instructions for how to build & run any example for that language.
+`HelloWorld/<language>/README.md` contains dependencies and instructions for how to build & run any example for that language.